stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

   I had stayed indoors, fearing somehow to go out before the sea on such a night of shapeless portent, but I heard it mumbling secrets of an incredible lore.
-Borne to me on a wind out of nowhere was the breath of some strange and palpitant life&mdash;the embodiment of all I had felt and of all I had suspected&mdash;stirring now in the chasms of the sky or beneath the mute waves.
+Borne to me on a wind out of nowhere was the breath of some strange and palpitant life--the embodiment of all I had felt and of all I had suspected--stirring now in the chasms of the sky or beneath the mute waves.
 In what place this mystery turned from an ancient, horrible slumber I could not tell, but like one who stands by a figure lost in sleep, knowing that it will awake in a moment, I crouched by the windows, holding a nearly burnt-out cigarette, and faced the rising